G2 32 x 32 White Circle

 Customer Lifetime Value (CLV)

-The lifetime value of a customer based on the net profit they generate over time.
+The lifetime value of a customer is based on the net profit they generate over time.
 In this case, it depends on their spending — in and on the app — in proportion to the cost required for their acquisition.

 A user pool with a high average CLV is a tremendous asset for a mobile app.
 Keep in mind that successful apps tend to have an excellent CLV to CAC ratio.